victorrentea/victorrentea.github.io/blog/avoiding-null-pointer.md

 ```java
 applyDiscount(order, customer.getMemeberCard().orElse(null).getPoints());
 ```
-**Tip**: An IntelliJ inspection will hint you about the possible NPE in this case, so make sure it's turned on: 'Constant conditions and exceptions'.
+**Tip**: IntelliJ will hint you about the possible NPE in this case, so make sure the inspection 'Constant conditions and exceptions' is turned on.

 Signaling the caller at compile-time that there might be nothing returned to her is an extremely powerful technique that can defeat the most frequent bug in Java applications.
 Most NPEs occur in large projects mainly because developers aren’t fully aware some parts of the data might be `null`.
 It happened on our project: we discovered dozens of `NullPointerExcepton`s just waiting to happen when we moved to `Optional` getters.

+#### Frameworks and Optional getters

-#### Would the frameworks tolerate getters returning Optional?
+Would frameworks allow getters to return Optional?

 First of all, to make it clear, we only changed the return type of the getter.
 The setter and the field type kept using the raw type (not `Optional`).

-Thirdly, all modern object-mapper frameworks (eg Hibernate, Mongo, Cassandra, Jackson, JAXB ...) can be instructed to read from private fields via reflection (Hibernated does it by default).
-So honestly, the frameworks don’t care about your getters.
+All modern object-mapper frameworks (eg Hibernate, Mongo, Cassandra, Jackson, JAXB ...) can be instructed to read from private fields via reflection (Hibernated does it by default).
+So really, the frameworks don’t care about your getters.

-#### When Optional is overkill?
+#### When is Optional overkill?

 You should consider making null-safe the objects you write logic on: Entities and Value Objects.
 As I explained in my [Clean Architecture talk](https://www.youtube.com/watch?v=tMHO7_RLxgQ&list=PLggcOULvfLL_MfFS_O0MKQ5W_6oWWbIw5&index=3), you should avoid writing logic on API data objects (aka Data Transfer Objects).
 Since no logic uses them, null-protection is overkill.

 > Use `Optional` in your Domain Model not in your DTO/API Model.

-## Instantiate sub-structures by default
+## Pre-instantiate sub-structures

 Never do this:
 ```java